-Looking deeper into this we were able to identify that this has been driven by one specific client that they are doing a lot of work with but who are very price sensitive.
+Looking deeper into this, by reviewing the profitability of projects across their client base, we were able to identify that this has been driven by one specific client that they are doing a lot of work with but who are very price sensitive.
 As the proportion of sales to this client has increased over time, gross profit margin has reduced.

 The combined impact is that the client has an increasing dependency on one client that is paying lower margins than other clients.